DevSeanless/STSOCB/content/chapters/entering-topaz-sea.md

 Seanless, meanwhile, was staring at his fingers---two wooden fingers, rather.
 Sweat poured down his cheek, for the curse had begun infecting his hand slowly.
 He attempted to wrap them with linen cloth.

 “Seanless, come out!”
 A knock and a voice echoed in his cabin.
-He stood up, hastily wrapping his hand, then reached the door and opened it.
+He stood up, hastily wrapping his hand, then reached for the door.

 “What is it, Captain Kyla?
 Do you need more help or something?”
 Seanless replied with a forcibly polite voice laced with annoyance.
 He then muttered under his breath, “I’ve been your slave since forever…”